EventChain Price Tops $0.0200 on Exchanges (EVC)

-EventChain (CURRENCY:EVC) traded 4.2% higher against the U.S. dollar during the twenty-four hour period ending at 20:00 PM ET on October 24th.
-Over the last week, EventChain has traded 0.9% lower against the U.S. dollar.
-EventChain has a market capitalization of $626,203.20 and approximately $28,056.00 worth of EventChain was traded on exchanges in the last day.
-One EventChain coin can now be bought for about $0.0200 or 0.00000033 BTC on major cryptocurrency exchanges.
+EventChain (CURRENCY:EVC) traded 2.8% higher against the U.S. dollar during the one day period ending at 7:00 AM ET on October 31st.
+EventChain has a market capitalization of $625,987.81 and approximately $39,374.00 worth of EventChain was traded on exchanges in the last day.
+One EventChain coin can currently be purchased for $0.0200 or 0.00000033 BTC on major exchanges.
+Over the last week, EventChain has traded up 5.7% against the U.S. dollar.

 - Starname (IOV) traded down 3.9% against the dollar and now trades at $4,099.30 or 0.08159023 BTC.